Samthesimpsons/Notes-for-Advance-Git/README.md

    # =======
    # ...
    # >>> main
-   # So make the edits and then commi them
+   # So make the edits and then commit them
+   git commit -am "Settled merge conflicts"
    ```